tryffel/eventsourcing/README.md

 // handling error in projection or termination from outside select {
 	case result := <-g.ErrChan:
-		// handle the result result.Error
+		// handle the result that will have an error in the result.Error case <-doneChan:

-	case <-doneChan:
-		// signal from the out side
+		// stop signal from the out side return
-		return
 }
 ```

 #### Race

 Compared to a group the race is a one shot operation.
-Instead of fetching events continuiosly it's used to iterate all existing events and then stop.
+Instead of fetching events ontinuously it's used to iterate all existing events and then return.

 The `Race()` method starts a set of projections and run them to the end of there event streams.